 Back to my point.
 If you don’t have a dehydrator, you can STILL oven dry fruits and vegetables and STILL save money.

-Lightly Sweetened Oven Dried Orange Slices
+Ingredients for making Dried Orange Slices

-- Store in cool dry place.
-Ziplock works great!
+- Store in a cool, dry location.

 They are heavenly!
 And probably the easiest trick in the book when it comes to trying to be “Martha.” — > or Martha-esque.